 Choosing the right purpose line for your filing?
 This FAQ connects directly to the examples above and explains when a general “any lawful purpose” clause is accepted (e.g., Delaware), when the state pre-fills the language (e.g., California Form LLC-1), when licensed professions must name the service in a PLLC, how NAICS codes classify your industry without replacing purpose text, and how to amend your purpose later if your activities expand.

-Do I need a specific business purpose for my LLC in California?
+Do I need a specific business purpose for LLC in California?

 In California, the Articles of Organization (Form LLC-1) include a fixed clause allowing “any lawful act or activity.”
 You generally do not customize the purpose text on the form.
-If you want more detail, you can add it in your operating agreement.
+If you want more detail, you can add it in your operating agreement (see this operating agreement guide.

 What’s the difference between an NAICS code and a purpose statement?